ilpanich/jirust-cli/README.md

 ## Roadmap
 Next features to be integrated and supported are:
-* Some issue management operations (create, update) have to be fixed since they are not working correctly at the moment, but I have to design the solution properly; the main issue is related to managing complex Jira fields..
+* Update issue management operation has to be fixed since it is not working correctly at the moment, but I have to design the solution properly; the main issue is related to managing complex Jira fields.

 Those are mandatory for my work and I will prioritize them; other features will be added as needed.
 You can request a feature by opening an issue or you can provide an implementation compliant with what is currently developed in a PR.